 The absence of a masterplan is contrary to local plan policies and limits the ability to ensure the development which comes forward is coordinated and comprehensive.
-This includes the effects of access and connectivity, which are outside of this applications determination but as a result of the Ipswich Borough Council refusal are of fundamental relevance to the overall approach for masterplanning.
-The requirement for the site to be part of a masterplanned approach with land in Ipswich Borough is explicit in the site allocation policy SCLP12.24.
-The proposals therefore fail to meet the requirements of SCLP12.24 (Land at Humber Doucy Lane) and the expectations of the NPPF set out in paragraphs 41, 74 (c), 131 and 137.
-Furthermore, it cannot be demonstrated that other matters related to amenity, design, sustainability and connectivity can be secured in accordance with the NPPF (paragraphs 135 and 139), Local Plan Policy SCLP11.1 (Design Quality) and Rushmere St Andrew Neighbourhood Plan Policy RSA 9 (Design Considerations).
+The requirement for the site to be Masterplanned is explicit in the site allocation policy ISPA4.
+The proposals therefore fail to meet the requirements of ISPA4 and meet the expectations of the NPPF set out in paragraphs 41, 74 (c), 131 and 137.
+Furthermore, it cannot be demonstrated that other matters related to amenity, design, sustainability and connectivity can be secured in accordance with the NPPF (paragraphs 135 and 139) and Local Plan Policies DM1, DM12 and DM18.

+2. Transport

-2. By virtue of the scale and nature of the proposed development, the impacts of the development on the surrounding highway network need to be fully assessed in order to understand the acceptability of the proposals and the mitigation required.
+By virtue of the scale and nature of the proposed development, the impacts of the development on the surrounding highway network need to be fully assessed in order to understand the acceptability of the proposals and the mitigation required.
 The development proposals will also be expected to ensure opportunities to promote walking, cycling and public transport use are identified and secured.